the-harbinger/GroupProject/README.md

-Just Messing Around with Pygame
+Just messing around with pygame.